raghavagps/PlantDRPpred/README.md

 A method for prediction plant resistance protein

 # Introduction
-peepred is developed for predicting, mapping and scanning plant resistances proteins .
+plantPRRpred is developed for predicting, mapping and scanning plant resistances proteins .
 More information on prrpred is available from its web server http://webs.iiitd.edu.in/raghava/plantprrpred.
 This page provide information about standalone version of plantPrrpred.

 ## PIP Installation
 PIP version is also available for easy installation and usage of this tool.
 The following command is required to install the package
 ```
-pip install prrpred
+pip install plantprrpred
 ```
 To know about the available option for the pip package, type the following command:
 ```